This page is about the topic of fuel. For the current price of fuel, you need to consult the fuel brand in question.

 A petrol station, filling station, forecourt, PFS (petrol filling station), FFS (fuel filling station) are all phrases which effectively describe the same thing.
 It's also colloquially known as a 'garage' or 'service station', though those phrases are also used to describe mechanics and service areas.

 While petrol stations can be found all over the world, this page looks at their contribution to service areas.
-All signposted services (on motorways and on A-roads) are required to sell fuel, but rest areas are not.
-The petrol station is the only service area facility which you can be sure will be open at night.
+All signposted service areas (on motorways and on A-roads) are required to sell fuel, but rest areas are not.
+The petrol station is the only service area facility which you can be sure will be open at night, and it's normally the one thing people expect to find in a service area.

 Petrol stations on motorways and major roads frequently receive complaints that they charge prices well above the prices charged locally, especially when compared with supermarkets.
 Newspaper articles frequently point out that as much as 20p per litre can be saved by driving a few miles.
 Operators have been reluctant to comment on why their prices are so high, occasionally muttering about high operation costs or pressure from the forecourt brand.